-STATUS current DESCRIPTION "The date and time when the execution started.
-The value '000000000000000'H is returned if the script has not started yet."
-DEFVAL { '0000000000000'H } ::= { smRunEntry 3 } smRunEndTime OBJECT-TYPE SYNTAX DateAndTime MAX-ACCESS read-only STATUS current DESCRIPTION "The date and time when the execution terminated.
-The value '00000000000000'H is returned if the script has not terminated yet."
-DEFVAL { '0000000000000'H } ::= { smRunEntry 4 } smRunLifeTime OBJECT-TYPE SYNTAX TimeInterval UNITS "centi-seconds" MAX-ACCESS read-write STATUS current DESCRIPTION "This object specifies how long the script can execute.
-This object returns the remaining time that the script may run.
-The object is initialized with the value of the associated smLaunchLifeTime object and ticks backwards.
-The script is aborted immediately when the value reaches 0.
-The value of this object may be set in order to increase or reduce the remaining time that the script may run.
-Setting this value to 0 will abort script execution immediately, and, if the value of smRunExpireTime is also 0, will remove this entry from the smRunTable once it has terminated.
 The value of smRunLifeTime reflects the real-time execution time as seen by the outside world.
 The value of this object will always be 0 for a script that finished execution, that is smRunState has the value 'terminated'.

-The value of smRunLifeTime does not change while a script is suspended, that is smRunState has the value 'suspended'.
-Note, this does not affect set operations.
-It is legal to modify smRunLifeTime via set operations while a script is suspended." ::= { smRunEntry 5 } smRunExpireTime OBJECT-TYPE TimeInterval SYNTAX "centi-seconds" UNITS MAX-ACCESS read-write current STATUS DESCRIPTION "This value specifies how long this row can exist in the smRunTable after the script has terminated.
-This object returns the remaining time that the row may exist before it is aged out.
-The object is initialized with the value of the associated smLaunchExpireTime object and ticks backwards.
-The entry in the smRunTable is destroyed when the value reaches 0 and the smRunState has the value 'terminated'.
-The value of this object may be set in order to increase or reduce the remaining time that the row may exist.
-Setting the value to 0 will destroy this entry as soon as the smRunState has the value 'terminated'." ::= { smRunEntry 6 } smRunExitCode OBJECT-TYPE SYNTAX INTEGER { noError(1), halted(2), lifeTimeExceeded(3), noResourcesLeft(4), languageError(5), runtimeError(6), invalidArgument(7), securityViolation(8), genericError(9) } MAX-ACCESS read-only STATUS current DESCRIPTION "The value of this object indicates the reason why a script finished execution.
-The smRunExitCode code may have one of the following values: - 'noError', which indicates that the script completed successfully without errors; - 'halted', which indicates that the script was halted by a request from an authorized manager; - 'lifeTimeExceeded', which indicates that the script exited because a time limit was exceeded;
+The value of smRunLifeTime does not change while a script is suspended, that is ${\tt smRunState}$ has the value 'suspended'.
+Note that this does not affect set operations.
+It is legal to modify smRunLifeTime via set operations while a script is suspended."

+::= { smRunEntry 5 }

+'''

+smRunExpireTime OBJECT-TYPE

+TimeInterval

+SYNTAX

+"centi-seconds"

+UNITS

+MAX-ACCESS read-write

+STATUS

+current

+DESCRIPTION

+"The value of this object specifies how long this row can

+exist in the smRunTable after the script has terminated.

+This object returns the remaining time that the row may

+exist before it is aged out.
+The object is initialized with

+the value of the associated smLaunchExpireTime object and

+ticks backwards.
+The entry in the smRunTable is destroyed

+when the value reaches 0 and the smRunState has the value

+'terminated'.

+The value of this object may be set in order to increase or

+reduce the remaining time that the row may exist.
+Setting

+the value to 0 will destroy this entry as soon as the

+smRunState has the value 'terminated'."

+::= { smRunEntry 6 }

+smRunExitCode OBJECT-TYPE

+INTEGER {

+SYNTAX

+noError(1),

+halted(2),

+lifeTimeExceeded(3),

+noResourcesLeft(4),

+languageError(5),

+runtimeError(6),

+invalidArgument(7),

+securityViolation(8),

+genericError(9)

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION

+"The value of this object indicates the reason why a

+script finished execution.
+The smRunExitCode code may have

+one of the following values:

+- 'noError', which indicates that the script completed

+'''

+- successfully without errors; - 'halted', which indicates that the script was halted by a request from an authorized manager; - 'lifeTimeExceeded', which indicates that the script exited because a time limit was exceeded;